kabanero-io/events-operator/README.md

 The attributes are:
 - name: the name of the mediation.
-Note that the URL to the meidator must include the mediation name as the component of the path.
+Note that the URL to the mediator must include the mediation name as the component of the path.
 - input: the name of the input variable that contains the input message.
-- Sendto: list of variable names for destinations to send output emssage.
+- sendTo: list of variable names for destinations to send output message.
 - body: body that contains code based on Common Expression Language (CEL) to process the message.

-The `body` of a mediation is an array of JSON objects, where each object may contain one or multipels of:
+The `body` of a mediation is an array of JSON objects, where each object may contain one or multiples of:
-- An assigmment
+- An assignment
 - An `if` statement
 - A `switch` statement
-- A `default` statement (if nested in a swtich statement)
+- A `default` statement (if nested in a switch statement)
 - A nested `body`

 Here are an examples: